hurlbertlab/core-transient/scripts/R-scripts/README.md

+# Core-transient
+Data and code for NSF funded research on core vs transient species

-Description of each R-script in folder.
+## Description of each R-script in folder.

 BBS_manipulation for summary: code for formatting BBS data to use in all analyses.
 bbs_ndvi_richness_correlation: code for how the gimms ndvi data was acquired.
 Code also used to verify the NDVI-richness correlation in the breeding bird survey.